Skip to main content

 • Challenges: Accessing data without the decryption key is extremely difficult.

 • MOBILedit Forensic PRO can attempt to obtain a physical image using security bypassing techniques.
 However, importing an encrypted physical image will result in a “failed to import” notification.
-MOBILedit Forensic PRO+ can bypass FDE in certain cases.
+MOBILedit Forensic ULTRA can bypass FDE in certain cases.

 File-Based Encryption